WCB Nova Scotia has launched a pilot program to better support workers with concussion-related injuries.

 is a key component in concussion management.
 To find one of these clinics, see

-As of February 1, any worker with new concussion injuries will be directed to one of the three clinics listed above.
+As of February 1, any worker with new concussion injuries will be directed to one of the clinics listed above.
 Workers who sustained an injury prior to February 1 and are currently being treated for concussion-related injuries will continue with their current service provider and treatment program.

-The pilot program was informed by the research of the WCB’s Chief Medical Officer, Dr. Paul Eagan.
+The pilot program was informed by the research of the WCB’s former Chief Medical Officer, Dr. Paul Eagan.
 The intent is to use the pilot to determine the appropriate resources need for concussion management, and to create a concussion management protocol.